-Abdominoplasty (Tummy Tuck) in Washington DC is a procedure that removes excess skin and fat from the lower abdomen.
-The procedure may also tighten abdominal muscles that may have become lax or separated after pregnancy or through the aging process.
+Tummy Tuck in Washington DC is a plastic surgery procedure that removes excess skin and fat from the lower abdomen.
+The procedure (also known as abdominoplasty) may also tighten abdominal muscles that may have become lax or separated after pregnancy or through the aging process.
 The end result is an abdomen that is smoother and flatter.
 The procedure is not effective at removing stretch marks and should not be used as a substitute for responsible diet and exercise.
 Ideal candidates are healthy patients with relatively stable weight.
-In the consultation, Dr. Pittman will discuss your goals, your medical history and your previous surgeries.
+In the consultation, Dr. Troy Pittman will discuss your body sculpting goals, your medical history, and your previous surgeries.
 He will determine the safest and most-effective course of treatment.
-At times abdominoplasty is combined with liposuction to contour the hips.
+At times, abdominoplasty is combined with liposuction to contour the hips.

 Abdominoplasty is usually an outpatient procedure that lasts 2-3 hours.
 An incision is made horizontally across the lower abdomen at the level of the pubic bone.
-A separate incision is made above the belly-button.
-The skin in between the two incisions is removed and discarded.
+A separate incision is made above the belly-button, and the skin in between the two incisions is removed and discarded.
 The abdominal muscles may be surgically tightened at this time to flatten and strengthen the abdominal muscles.
-The upper abdominal flap is then brought down to contour the abdomen.
-A new belly-button is created.
+The upper abdominal flap is then brought down to contour the abdomen, while a new belly-button is created.

 Immediately after surgery, Dr. Pittman will apply a dressing that will remain in place for 48 hours.
 Some tenderness and post-operative discomfort is expected and can be controlled with pain medications and muscle relaxers.
 Surgical drains may be placed at the time of surgery.
 The drain outputs need to be recorded and emptied twice daily.
-Most patients are able to return to normal light activity within a 2 weeks.
-Swelling continues to go down over the next 4-6 weeks.
-Patients are discouraged from heavy exercise for 6 weeks following the procedure
+Most patients are able to return to normal light activity within 2 weeks.
+Swelling continues to go down over the next 4-6 weeks, and patients are discouraged from heavy exercise for 6 weeks following the procedure

 How long is my recovery?

-You will have mild to moderate swelling and bruising of your abdomen.
-The swelling might persist for several weeks.
-You will be given an abdominal compression garment to wear when you leave the surgery surgical suite.
-This helps to reduce swelling and protect your incision.
+You will have mild to moderate swelling and bruising of your abdomen, and the swelling might persist for several weeks.
+You will be given an abdominal compression garment to wear when you leave the surgery surgical suite, which helps to reduce swelling and protect your incision.
 You should be able to resume normal activities in a few days.
-You may take small walks as long as you are not dizzy.
-Strenuous exercise, heavy lifting and abdominal exercises are restricted for 6 weeks.
+You may take small walks as long as you are not dizzy, but strenuous exercise, heavy lifting and abdominal exercises are restricted for 6 weeks.

 How long will I be in pain?

-You will have discomfort for a few days after a local tummy tuck.
+You will have discomfort for a few days after a tummy tuck in Washington DC.
 Tightness and soreness in the abdomen might persist for a couple of weeks.
-You will be given a prescription for pain medication to use immediately post-op, and can change to Tylenol or other over the counter pain relief after a few days.
+You will be given a prescription for pain medication to use immediately post-op, and can change to Tylenol after a few days.